center-for-threat-informed-defense/summiting-the-pyramid/docs/evadability.rst

 Basic Guidelines
 ----------------

-In order to devise an objective method of “scoring” complex analytics, we began by examining common Boolean logic operations and how they factor into important analytic metrics, including recall and precision, before concluding on a new metric, evadability.
+In order to devise an objective method of scoring complex analytics, we began by examining common Boolean logic operations and how they factor into important analytic metrics, including recall and precision, before concluding on a new metric, evadability.